Hijack the Seas: Tsunami

 She was talking about Enid’s ability to conceal half a face full of scars, which had been given to her by a jealous fey who couldn’t handle the fact that a little human mutt of a girl was better looking than her.
 I guessed that had encouraged Enid to work on one skill above all others, and starting so young, she had become amazing at it.
 Normally, the smooth perfection of her skin was flawless, even close up.

 It had allowed her to help Bodil and a handful of others to free the most endangered slaves of the so-called Green Fey, the ones whose court we’d just escaped, and get them to Earth.
-These were the descendants of humans brought to Faerie centuries ago, whether by choice or not.
+These were descendants of humans brought to Faerie centuries ago, whether by choice or not.
 And many, like Enid, had never seen their home world.

 It seemed unlikely, as I’d just seen her take on an army of elder demons, buying us time to escape, but there it was again.
 A furtive look, a widened eye, a downturned lip.
 Bodil was sensing something I wasn’t, and she didn’t like it.